ghmeier/my-mlh-dashboard/README.md

-# my-mlh-dashboard
+# My MLH Dashboard
-A Dashboard for quickly visualizing MyMLH data
+A painless way to have a look at your MyMLH results.